chinhung/cakeserver-e2e/README.md

 Feature: Create Commit

     Scenario: create commit successfully
-        Given commit with message: New Message does not exist When create commit with message: New Message and note: New Note Then commit with message: New Message and note: New Note exists
+        Given commit with message: New Message and note: New Note does not exist When create commit with message: New Message and note: New Note Then commit with message: New Message and note: New Note exists
 ```